ncsuandrew12/ssfi/README.md

 ```
 [afelsher@localhost ssfi]$ ./ssfi ; ./ssfi -t ; ./ssfi -t a ; ./ssfi badpath
-Error: No path provided
+no path provided
-Error: No value provided for "-t"
+no value provided for '-t'
-Error: Error parsing value for option "-t": "a".
-Value must be a number.
+invalid value for option '-t' ('a').
+Value must be a number >= 1.
-Error: Path does not exist: "badpath"
+cannot access badpath: No such file or directory
 ```

 # Output